lokesh-meesala/TwitterClone/README.md

 # TwitterClone
+Developed Twitter Clone using Erlang and principles of Distributed operating systems.
 ## Execution Steps:
 1. first create an environment to run the server in one terminal using the command: erl -sname server